elton2048/wagtail-orderable/README.md

     title = models.CharField(max_length=200)
 ```

-Of course you can apply it to `Page` model from Wagtail.
+Of course you can apply it to Wagtail's `Page` model.
 ```python
 from wagtail.core import fields from wagtail.core.models import Page